-Paul David Tripp, MDiv, DMin, is the president of Paul David Tripp Ministries, a nonprofit organization, whose mission statement is "Connecting the transforming power of Jesus Christ to everyday life."
+Paul David Tripp, MDiv, DMin, is the president of Paul David Tripp Ministries, a nonprofit organization whose mission is to connect the transforming power of Jesus Christ to everyday life.
 Paul is a best-selling author of many books on Christian living, including How People Change, Instruments in the Redeemer's Hands, A Quest for More, Relationships: A Mess Worth Making, Parenting: 14 Gospel Principles That Can Radically Change Your Family, and New Morning Mercies: A Daily Gospel Devotional.
-He has been married for many years to Luella and they have four grown children.
+He has been married for many years to Luella, and they have four grown children.

 "This book is applied theology.
 It's about heat, thorns, the cross, and fruit.
 It's about present grace.
 In sixteen short and well-illustrated chapters, the wonderful prospect of change for the good is held out for the reader.
 We are called to consider our circumstances and our responses to them, and beneath that to examine our hearts' desires and to turn afresh to Christ's cross."